-We accept all kinds of content, because we believe in the freedom of expression.
+We accept all kinds of content, because we believe in freedom of expression.
 However, we review all books manually to ensure that none of the books infringe any rights or are hateful or offensive in any way.
-During the manual review process, we use guidelines similar to the major ebook stores, such as Amazon Kindle.
+During the manual review process, we use guidelines similar to the major ebook stores, such as Amazon Kindle and Google Play Books.

 Your books and book related content (such as book titles, cover art and product descriptions) must adhere to these content guidelines.
 Additionally, some of the stores have their own specific standards your content will need to adhere to: they might not accept certain words in the description or require your book to be put in a specific category.
 We reserve the right to make judgements about whether content is appropriate and to choose not to offer it in some of the stores.

 Restricted (adult) content

 Adult content is typically recommended only for readers over 18 years, because it contains erotic or violent scenes.
 A book has to be tagged as adult if it is not generally thought to be appropriate for viewing by children.

 In this sense, Fifty Shades of Grey is considered to be adult content (in addition to being categorized as new adult/contemporary romance/erotica as well).

 We accept adult content, but please make sure that your content still does not contain pornography.
 Images of nudity with educational, artistic, historical, or documentary value are accepted.